AstralWatcher/react_native/README.md

 ## Software used:
 - Command tool "Create React Native" app by Facebook (so that Xcode and Android studio is not required)
 - Yarn by Facebook (alternative to npm)
-- Expo client (Google Playstore and IOS) - for testing on phone
+- Expo client (Google Playstore and IOS) - for testing on phone (npm install -g expo-cli)

 ## How it was made with "Create React Native":
 - yarn global add create-react-native-app (npm install -g create-react-native-app)